Skip to main content

 Intermediate

 Advancing from a foundational awareness of hormonal pathways to a more detailed clinical understanding requires a closer look at the specific biochemical events that occur following different methods of estrogen administration.
-The distinction between oral and transdermal routes is rooted in the principle of metabolism.
+The distinction between oral and transdermal routes is rooted in the principle of hepatic first-pass metabolism.

 When estrogen is ingested orally, it is absorbed from the gastrointestinal tract and transported directly to the liver.
 This organ, in its role as the body’s metabolic clearinghouse, is exposed to a high concentration of estrogen, which acts as a powerful signaling molecule.